-Total number of theory courses - 12 Total number of practical courses - 6 Credit for each theory course - 4 Credit for each practical course - 4 Total credits for theory course - 48 Total credits for practical courses - 24 Credit for Project work - 4 Total credit for the course - 80 Credit for Viva- voce - 4
+Total number of practical courses- 6Credit for each practical course- 4Total credits for practical courses- 24Total credit for the course- 80

 - 1. Practical examination shall be conducted at the end of second and fourth semesters. - 2.
 The teacher who gives guidance to project work can select any topic from the syllabi including the elective course and the topic shall be assigned to each student.
 The research work on this topic shall be carried out by each student under the supervision of the teacher.
 The report of the research work shall be submitted by each student in the form of a Dissertation which shall be attested by the Head of the Department and shall be submitted for the evaluation.
 A declaration by the student to the effect that the dissertation submitted by him/ her has not previously been formed the basis for the award of any degree or diploma and a certificate by the supervising teacher to the effect that the dissertation is an authentic record of work carried out by the student under his/her supervision are to be furnished in the dissertation. - 3.
 Weightage for each core and elective theory course shall be 36 for the external examination and 5 for the internal theory examination. - 4.
 Weightage for each core and elective practical course shall be 24 for the external examination and 5 for the internal core and elective practical examination. - 5.
 Theory examination question paper shall contain14 short answer questions with weightage1each, 7 short essay questions with weightage 2 each and 2 essay questions with weightage 4 each. - 6.
 Weightage for the external practical examination can be distributed as follows: